 Training and Logistics

-Districts who have initiated home visit programs have varied in their funding sources and implementation plans.
+Districts that have initiated home visit programs have varied in their funding sources and implementation plans.
 In Sacramento, funding was distributed from the district initially, and later on, the state of California.
 California voted to provide money for teacher stipends to participate in the Nell Soto Parent/Teacher Involvement Program.
 Now, teachers are trained by members of the Sacramento Area Congregations Together (ACT), a coalition of 30 faith-based local groups.
 Training involves preparation for what teachers might see in homes, discussions of cultural barriers, and includes themes like listening, relationships, academics and capacity building.
-Under this model, teachers visit the students’ home twice a year, and visits last about an hour.
+Under this model, teachers visit the students’ homes twice a year, and visits last about an hour.
 Often visiting in pairs, teachers explain to parents what their children are learning, offer information about getting involved and provide contacts for school and community resources.
 The teachers also encourage children to show them where they study and allow parents to ask questions.

 The DC home visits program is funded through the Flamboyan Foundation, a private family foundation.
 Other districts have received funding from outside organizations, like the Rotary Club in Iowa City, Iowa.
 In some cases, Title I programming funds from the federal government can cover training for home visits.
 And districts like Greenville County in South Carolina have received grants from local universities and charitable organizations.